s0rta/revengate-new/roadmap.md

 - [ ] TribalTerritorial uses perception rather than dist()
 - [ ] Tracking is triggered by perception

+UI:
+- [x] highlight where you can make a one-tap action

 ## v??? – when Godot 4 enables the Android gestures recognition
 - [ ] gesture to access non-default actions, like following stairs see [docs/gestures.md]